 Let’s just start with the topic that concerns a lot of people.
 Most of you would actually think that going to Bora Bora would cost more than Maupiti during a trip to French Polynesia.
 In reality, this is not necessarily true.
 Well, it all depends on how you travel.
 In terms of transportation, you will probably choose an Air Tahiti Pass “Bora Bora – Tuamotu” to visit the archipelagos of the Leeward Islands and the Tuamotu.
 So, in theory, it won’t cost you more to go to Bora Bora, Maupiti or even to both of the islands…

 The only thing that will really change the budget is all the points mentioned henceforth, i.e.: where will you sleep?
 Are you going to do any paid activities?
 If you travel on a budget, you can very well limit your expenses on both islands anyway.
-If you want to treat yourself, you will spend more money in Bora Bora with its very nice accommodation on stilts, beautiful restaurants and much larger range of paid activities than in Maupiti.
+If you want to treat yourself, you will spend more money in Bora Bora with its very nice overwater bungalows, beautiful restaurants and much larger range of paid activities than in Maupiti.
 A small detail that is important is that Maupiti can be visited on foot or on bicycle.
 Bora Bora is much bigger so it may be necessary to rent a car there.
 However, it should be noted that through this link, you can rent bicycles, scooters, electric bicycles or 2 seats cars in Bora Bora!
 I personally go through them every time I go there.

 Beautiful spots of the Pearl Beach Resort and Spa…not bad for a honeymoon trip to Bora Bora, right?